scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Configure the .jar Artifact

-* An �artifact� is something of (hopefully) permanent value generated by the build process.
+* An 'artifact' is something of (hopefully) permanent value generated by the build process.
   In our case it will be a Java archive (`.jar`) file that contains the compiled bot.
 The server will attempt to locate and open this `.jar` file and to extract a factory class from it which it can then use to instantiate a control function for our bot.